Enter your headline here

 Lower EBIT due to strikes in Germany

-In the first quarter, turnover amounted to 1.8 billion euros, which is 15% higher than in the same period of the previous year.
+Turnover in the first quarter was 1.8 billion euros, 15 per cent higher than in the same period last year.

 2,000 new employees per year